-Sr. Particulars Contribution Authorized Share Capital Actual Renewal 31.03.2016
+Sr. Particulars Contribution Authorized Share Actual Renewal 31.03.2016

-No. ratio (Amts.in Lac) (Amts.
+No. ratio Capital (Amts.in Lac) (Amts.
 In lac)

-1. Central Government 49% 9800 1214.57
+1. Central 49% 9800 1214.57

+Government

 2. State Government 51% 10200 10293.66

 3. A.V.K.S.
 Share - - 1.25

 Capital

 Total 100% 20000 11509.48

 The corporations do not have its own sufficient godowns and office buildings.
 Due to this situation Corporation has to pay huge amount on rent.
 Moreover the godowns of Adivasi Vividh Karykari Sahakari societies are not in proper conditions.
 Also due to inadequate storage capacity of the godowns, this corporation had to suffer from losses due to shortages.
 Therefore a decision had been taken to construct own storage godowns and office buildings.
 Accordingly in pursuance of Board of Directors decision, godowns shall be constructed at 57 centers on the pattern of A.P.M.C. and for centers on the pattern of Maharashtra State Marketing Federation.
-Accordingly, construction of two godowns in Chandrapur district has been completed.
-Remaining 3 godowns in Gadchiroli districts and one in Nandurbar districts is in progress.
+Accordingly, construction of two godowns in Chandrapur district and 3 godowns in Gadchiroli district have completed.
+The MSCTDC has received land from MIDC at Aheri in Gadchroli district and Deori in Gondia district.
 The Corporation shall remain committed to protect tribal farmers and tribal artisans from economic exploitation as well as to ensure proper utilization of Agriculture Produce and Minor Forest Produce for better marketing through scheme implemented by Central and State Government.